torres-engineer/splikan/ARCHITECTURE.md

 There's the deno task `gen_docs_nav` that is run every time you `deno task dev` or `deno task build` as a dependency.

-### `/server/plugins/html_license_notice_comment.ts` file

-Failed attempt to add a license notice at the start of each HTML file using nitro I guess.

 ### `/setup.sh` file

 Script to setup the development environment.